igharjot/DevOps/90DaysOfDevOps/Day-43/jobs-steps.md

 2. Create a second job that **reads that output** and prints it
 3. Pass the value using `outputs:` and `needs.<job>.outputs.<name>`

-Write in your notes: Why would you pass outputs between jobs?
+Que: Why would you pass outputs between jobs?

+Ans:

 ---